phihu93/EnDiPlot/README.md

 The `EnDiPlot` Python package plots energy diagrams for reaction mechanisms using `matplotlib`.
 An example of a plot is given in folder *data*.
-The program is run by: `python chemplots -o <path/to/option/data/file>`
+The program is run by: `python chemplots.py -o <path/to/option/data/file>`

 ### Required input files